 A quick note here: Good profit margins vary by industry.
 You'll need to research your industry’s net profit margins to determine whether a business you’re considering is performing well or struggling.
 However, in many industries, a 10% net profit margin is fair; 20% is good.

 You should also know that there are a few ways brokers and sellers calculate cash flow.
-Rather than taking their stated cash flow at face value, you should request their financials and make your own estimates.
+Rather than taking this cash flow at face value, you should request their financials and make your own estimates.
 An accountant can help you with this task.

 Would you like to connect with an accountant?
-Click the Connect button below to get started:
+Check out some of our favorite firms:

 EBITDA is earnings before interest, taxes, depreciation, and amortization.
 It’s similar to cash flow, but it treats the owner’s salary as an expense.

 In our sample business, the EBITDA was $100,000.
-The difference between the EBITDA and the cash flow is the current owner’s salary, which, at your discretion, could become your salary as the new owner of the business.
+The difference between the EBITDA and the cash flow is the current owner’s salary.

 In our sample business, the down payment required is $256,000.
 This signals that the seller is willing to provide up to $64,000 in seller financing.